Pik-9/schluessel/README.md

 Node.js package for storing application credentials (API keys, database passwords, etc.) encrypted in your repository.

 ## Introduction
-In complex application you often have several credentials :key: like database passwords, API keys, etc. you need to store somehow without accidentally checking them into your git repo or publishing them with your npm package.
+In complex applications you often have several credentials :key: like database passwords, API keys, etc. you need to store somehow without accidentally checking them into your git repo or publishing them with your npm package.
 The popular framework _Ruby on Rails_ has a
 [very neat solution](https://medium.com/craft-academy/encrypted-credentials-in-ruby-on-rails-9db1f36d8570)